ChengdaXu/android-interview-questions/README.md

     - ViewGroup: ViewGroup is the invisible container.
 It holds View and ViewGroup.
 For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
 ViewGroup is the base class for Layouts.

 * **What is a Canvas?** - [Learn from here](https://www.linkedin.com/posts/pallavi-shekhar_androiddev-android-activity-7301608732671520771-7WLF)
+    - In Android development, a Canvas is a class that provides a drawing surface for 2D graphics.
+It’s part of the Android graphics framework and is used to draw shapes, text, images, and other visual elements directly onto a view or a bitmap.
+    - Canvas vs bitmap: canvas is drawing tool while the Bitmap is the paper which holds the actual pixels

 * **What is a `SurfaceView`?** - [Learn from here](https://developer.android.com/reference/android/view/SurfaceView)
+    - A SurfaceView in Android is a specialized view that provides a dedicated drawing surface for rendering high-performance graphics, video, or animations outside the main UI thread.
+It’s ideal for scenarios requiring frequent or complex updates (e.g., games, camera previews, video playback).

 * **Relative Layout vs Linear Layout.**

 * **Tell about Constraint Layout optimization** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_constraintlayout-in-android-uses-the-cassowary-activity-7303624644165545993-xUBG)

 * **Do you know what is the view tree?
 How can you optimize its depth?** - [Learn from here](https://developer.android.com/reference/android/view/ViewTreeObserver)
+    - The view tree represents the hierarchical structure of UI components (views and view groups) that make up an activity or fragment.
+    - How to optimize
+        - Use efficient layout, e.g ConstrainLayout
+        - Remove redundant container
+        - defer loaidng with ViewStub

 #### Displaying Lists of Content